MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-cognitive-services.md

 - **High throughput and low latency**
    Provide your app users the ability to scale with spikes in traffic for high throughput and low latency.
 Enable Cognitive Services to run in Azure Kubernetes Service physically close to their app logic and data.

 With Azure Stack, deploy Cognitive Services containers in a Kubernetes cluster along with your app containers for high availability and elastic scaling.
-You can develop your app by combining Cognitive services with components built on App Services, Functions, Blob storage, or SQL or mySQL databases.
+You can develop your app by combining Cognitive services with components built on App Services, Functions, Blob storage, SQL, or mySQL databases.

 For more details on Cognitive Services containers, go to [Container support in Azure Cognitive Services](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-container-support).